amirsheikamir/Learning-Java-Basics/OOPS/Notes.md

         */
         	Student() {
 /*
+   #Constructor
-   Constructor  :  to set default value if an't assign value;
+             to set default value if an't assign value;
-   This is a contrructor so the purpose of this is assign tdefault values
+   This is a contructor so the purpose of this is assign tdefault values

    System construntor  : well not be call...
 */
-   System.out.println("Hello i have netered the constructor ");
+   System.out.println("Hello i have etered the constructor ");

 	}
     }